Video Quality Requirements

 Uploading r3d (RED camera native files)

 .r3d - files should be uploaded within a ZIP file which must include .r3d file itself as well as color corrected or original version of .MOV preview file not less than 1080P (1920X1080) in size.

-You may include .rmd (color grading info) file if preview clip is color graded.
+You may include .rmd (color grading info) file if the preview clip is color graded.

 After upload, you will be able to price/sell video file separately or in combination with .r3d file bundle.